babykaban/babykaban.github.io/src/posts/2024-08-04-editor-update-map-mode.md

 Hello, everyone!

 I’m back with another update on the development of **Spellweaver Saga: Retrieving The Legendary Relic**.
 Over the past week, I’ve been focusing on enhancing the editor, particularly in creating and managing world maps.
-Let’s dive into new features that have been added!
+Let’s look at new features that have been added.

 ## Creating and Loading World Maps